-On various dates from May to September 2017, the Company received total proceeds of \$5,000,000 from the issuance of original issue discount convertible promissory notes ("Series E Convertible Note").
+On various dates from May to September 2017, the Company received total proceeds of \$5,000,000 from the issuance of original issue discount convertible promissory notes ("Series E Convertible Notes").
 The Series E Convertible Notes have a senior priority security interest in all the personal property, fixtures and intellectual property and products of the Company.
 The principal balance of the Series E Convertible Notes, was due on October 31, 2017.
-The Series E Convertible Notes were eligible for conversion at any point prior to the maturity date or upon a change of control or an IPO by the Company.
-The conversion price in effect upon on IPO is the lesser of \$4.50 or the highest price per common unit sold in the IPO multiplied by 75%.
-The conversion price at any other conversion event is the lessor of \$4.50 or the price per unit issued by the Company in connection with any sale involving substantially all the assets of the Company.
-Additionally, in connection with the Series E Convertible Note financing, all of the Company's outstanding promissory and convertible note holders agreed to: (i) subordinate their notes to the Series E Convertible Notes, (ii) release all security interests in the Company's assets in favor of the Series E Convertible Notes (iii) extend their maturity dates to February 28, 2018 and (iv) amend the Company's Operating Agreement to allow the Series E Convertible notes were recorded as a debt discount in the amount of \$275,000.
+The Series E Convertible Notes were eligible for conversion at any point prior to the maturity date or upon a change of control or an initial public offering by the Company.
+The conversion price in effect upon on initial public offering is the lesser of \$4.50 or the highest price per common share sold in the initial public offering multiplied by 75%.
+The conversion price at any other conversion event is the lessor of \$4.50 or the price per share issued by the Company in connection with any sale involving substantially all the assets of the Company.
+Additionally, in connection with the Series E Convertible Note financing, all of the Company's outstanding promissory and convertible note holders agreed to: (i) subordinate their notes to the Series E Convertible Notes, (ii) release all security interests in the Company's assets in favor of the Series E Convertible Notes (iii) extend their maturity dates to February 28, 2018 and (iv) amend the Company's Operating Agreement to allow the Series E Convertible Note lender one seat on the Company's Board of Directors so long as the investor owns any debt or securities of the Company.
+Issuance costs to obtain the convertible notes were recorded as a debt discount in the amount of \$275,000.
+The Company recognized interest expense of \$266,097 for the year ended December 31, 2017.

-On October 31, 2017, the Company filed a confidential S-1 registration statement with the Securities and Exchange Commission ("S-1") with the belief that the S-1 filing would extend the maturity date of the Series E Convertible Notes to November 30, 2017.
+On October 31, 2017, the Company filed a confidential S-1 registration statement with the SEC ("S-1") with the belief that the S-1 filing would extend the maturity date of the Series E Convertible Notes to November 30, 2017.
 The Series E Convertible Note holders claimed that the S-1 filing did not meet the definition outlined in the Series E Convertible Note and issued a notice of default to the Company on November 2, 2017 ("Default Notice").

 On November 30, 2017, as a result of the Default Notice and an inability of the two parties to renegotiate the Series E Convertible Notes under acceptable terms, the Company requested and received a Series E Convertible Note payoff letter ("Series E Payoff Letter") from the Series E Convertible Note holders.
 The Series E Payoff Letter stated that in addition to the repayment of the Series E Convertible Notes of \$5,882,353, that the Series E Convertible Note holders were due, \$1,097,695 of default interest and penalties, reimbursement of \$178,645 of legal fees, and consulting, travel and lodging fees of \$102,063.
-Despite the Company's vigorous disagreement that it was in default and subject to default penalties, interest and legal fees, the Company paid the full monetary demand of \$7,260,756 as requested by the Series E Convertible Note holders on November 30, 2017.
-As a result, the Company recognized interest expense including default interest and penalties of \$1,980,049 and additional general and administrative expenses of \$280,708 which was comprised of Series E Note holder's legal fees and consulting expenses of \$178,645 and \$102,063, respectively for the year ended December 31, 2017.
-In addition, the note holder claims that the Company is obligated to issue an additional 487,865 warrants in connection with the Default Notice.
-The Company does not believe that they are required to issue these warrants and has not issued any additional warrants to the note holder.
+Despite the Company's disagreement that it was in default and subject to default penalties, interest and legal fees, the Company paid the full monetary demand of \$7,260,756 as requested by the Series E Convertible Note holders on November 30, 2017.
+As a result, the Company recognized interest expense including default interest and penalties of \$1,980,049 and additional general and administrative expenses of \$280,708 which was comprised of Series E Note holder's legal fees and consulting expenses of \$178,645 and \$102,063, respectively, for the year ended December 31, 2017.